UBC-MDS/DSCI_522-kyoto_greenhouse_emissions/README.md

 make clean
 ```

-The report will be rendered into a PDF document.
+The report will be rendered into a markdown file.

 ## Dependencies